istarter/React-TypeScript-JS-notes/README.md

 ### Mapping over the Array:

+Generally map() method is used to iterate over an array and calling function on every element of array.

 ```
 const thingsArray = ["Thing 1", "Thing 2"];
  const thingsElements = thingsArray.map((thing) => <p key={thing}>{thing}</p>);